zavalab/ADAM_Documentation/dashboard_copy_model.md

 <h2>Step 3: Locating the copied model</h2>

 <p>
     Click <b>Manage Models</b> on the dashboard homepage.
 You will then be taken to the Model list.
-There you will find the copy of the case study.
+There you will find a copy of the case study.
 </p>

 <img src="Pictures\Dashboard_tutorials\copy_model\manage_models.png">